knightsUCF/CarRacing/Log.md

 So now we will try to build the Characters scene with physical objects, and hook up the scripts.

+Of course we would like to build the scene from scratch, but perhaps this time we will just use the asset code base for speed of development.

 # Lights